-The argument is a very curious piece of work, unique in literature.
-It seems to be an exposition or rather a 'reductio ad absurdum' of the Megarian philosophy, but we are too imperfectly acquainted with this last to speak with confidence about it.
+(10) In some parts of the argument the abstraction is so rarefied as to become not only fallacious, but almost unintelligible, e.g. in the contradiction which is elicited out of the relative terms older and younger: (11) The relation between two terms is regarded under contradictory aspects, as for example when the existence ad absurdum' of the Megarian philosophy, but we are too imperfectly acquainted with this last to speak with confidence of the one and the non-existence of the one are equally assumed about it.
 It would be safer to say that it is an indication of the sceptical, hyperlogical fancies which prevailed among the contemporaries of Socrates.
 It throws an indistinct light upon Aristotle, and makes us aware of the debt which the world owes to him or his school.
 It also bears a resemblance to some modern speculations, in which an attempt is made to narrow language in such a manner that number and figure may be made a calculus of thought.
 It exaggerates one side of logic and forgets the rest.
 It has the appearance of a mathematical process; the inventor of it delights, as mathematicians do, in eliciting or discovering an unexpected result.
 It also helps to guard us against some fallacies by showing the consequences which flow from them.